-Methylation is a very critical process that takes place every second in your body.
+Methylation is a crucial biochemical process that takes place every second in your body.
 A few years ago, it was not a common term to hear.
-But with increasing awareness around this topic, you are likely to come across methylation a lot often.
+But today, there is increasing awareness around the importance of this process.

 What is Vitamin Methylation?

-Methylation is a biochemical process that is associated with the B vitamins.
-It is a very crucial reaction that happens billions of times every day.
+Methylation is a chemical reaction that happens billions of times every day.
 During methylation, a single carbon and three hydrogen atoms attaches to another molecule.
-This is the biochemistry part of it.
-In layman terms, methylation is a subtle, daily process that is required to keep you healthy and vibrant.
+This subtle, daily process is required to keep you healthy and vibrant.

 What does methylation do for you?

-Methylation controls a lot of biological activities, here are a few,
+Methylation controls a number of biological activities, including:

-- Repairs the genetic material - the DNA and genetic expression.
+- Repairing genetic material - the DNA and genetic expression

-- Controls homocysteine, a compound that can damage blood vessels.
+- Managing homocysteine, a compound that can damage blood vessels

 - Repairing cells damaged by oxidation (free radicals)

 Overall, you need methylation for a wide range of metabolic functions.